Zakarpattia Oblast: Demographics

 Around two thirds are Eastern Orthodox and about a quarter are Catholic.
 The largest denomination is the Ukrainian Orthodox Church of the Kyivan Patriarchate, followed by the Ukrainian Orthodox Church of the Moscow Patriarchate and the Ruthenian Greek Catholic Church.
-Smaller religious groups include Roman Catholics and Protestants, which are largely associated with minority groups; Roman Catholics and Protestants tend to be Hungarian or local Ruthenian.
+Smaller religious groups include Roman Catholics and Protestants, which are largely associated with minority groups; Roman Catholics and Protestants tend to be Hungarian or Rusyn.

 Their languages and culture are respected by the provision of education, clubs, etc. in their respective languages.
 Those who recognize Ukrainian as their native language total 81.0% of the population, Hungarian — 12.7%, Russian — 2.9%, Romanian — 2.6%, and Rusyn — 0.5% Residents in seven of Mukachivskyi Raion's villages have the option to learn the Hungarian language in a school or home school environment.
+The first Hungarian College in Ukraine is in Berehove, the II.
+Rákoczi Ferenc College.

 Zakarpattia is home to approximately 14,000 ethnic Roma (Gypsies), the highest proportion of Roma in any oblast in Ukraine.
-The first Hungarian College in Ukraine is in Berehovo, the II.
-Rákoczi Ferenc College.

 Beside the major ethnic groups, Zakarpattia is home to several ethnic sub-groups such as Boykos, Lemky, Hutsuls, and others.

 Religion

-According to a 2021 survey, 31% of the religious community of Zakarpattia Oblast adheres to Catholicism, while 36% belong to the Eastern Orthodoxy and 20% are Protestants.
+According to a 2021 survey, 31% of the religious community of Zakarpattia Oblast adheres to Catholicism, while 40% belong to the Eastern Orthodoxy and 20% are Protestants.
 Only one percent of the population does not follow any religion.

 The Catholic community of Zakarpattia is divided as follows: